s0hv/chatbot/README.md

 For interacting with the bot the `interact.py` script is used. <br/>
 Simple usage consists of
 ```
-$ python interact.py -i "Hi, how are you?" -r
+(venv) [user@computer]$ python interact.py -i "Hi, how are you?"
 i am doing well , thank you . what do you do for a living ? i work in it .
 ```
+where the response is printed to the console by default.